sf3164/TGSIM_I395_plotter_simplified/README.md

 ## Notes

-- Centerline CSVs must be named in the format:
+- Boundary CSVs must be named in the format:
   `I395_boundaries.csv`
 - These files must be placed in the `boundaries/` directory relative to the notebook.
 - The code currently writes to a fixed output file (`I395_Simplified_plot.html`) — feel free to modify this for custom output names.